thomas-mangin/vyos-documentation/docs/configuration/system/login.rst

    Setup encrypted password for given username.
 This is useful for transferring a hashed password from system to system.

+.. cfgcmd:: set system login user <name> authentication principal <principal>

+   When using SSH certificate based authentication, define which principals are alled to use this account.

+   If unset, the principal will be set to the login name of the user bz default.

 .. cfgcmd:: set system login user <name> disable

    Disable (lock) account.
 User will not be able to log in.